qiskit-community/QiskitIBMRuntime.jl/README.md

 ```

 This adds a registry to your Julia installation that allows Julia to find this package and
-it's dependencies that are not in the General Registry
+its dependencies that are not in the General Registry

 Documentation is not deployed online.
 You can view it like this: